 If you do proceed with family mediation, additional sessions will be arranged based on an agenda and we will help to structure the discussions to come to a sensible and practical solution.

 Generally speaking, the judge will expect you to consider mediation before applying to the court for a hearing.

 If you are not comfortable to be in the same room as your ex-partner, as the mediator, we can arrange separate meetings where we can speak to you alone and discuss your proposals with your ex-partner on a separate occasion.

 All discussions that take place during mediation will be completely confidential between you and your family mediation solicitor.

 Mediation can take anywhere between a number of weeks or months depending on the number of sessions you need.
 It is entirely dependent on your own unique circumstances and the issues which need to be decided upon.

-Once a consensus is reached in mediation, the mediator will reflect this in a written document for you.
-Your solicitor can then advise you on the appropriate legal formalities that would ensure that your proposals become legally binding.
+In the event that an agreement is reached which you both feel comfortable with and consider fair, the mediator will summarise this in a written document which will be sent to you both as well as your solicitors.
+Your solicitor can then advise you on the appropriate legal formalities to ensure your proposals become legally binding.